Introduction

 Malleable castings are first made from white cast iron and then malleabilized by two methods : “Black heart method” and “white heart method”.

 - White heart method.
 In this method (decarburisation), the castings are placed in pots packed with an oxidising material.
-The oxygen combines with carbon in the castings, reducing its amount to less
+The oxygen combines with carbon in the castings, reducing its amount to less than 1%.
+This method is used in Europe, and the material is pearlitic malleable iron.

 - The difference between gray cast iron and malleable cast iron lies in the form of free carbon.
 In gray cast iron, free carbon takes the shape of flat or plate-like particles.
 In contrast, malleable cast iron contains graphite in the form of irregularly shaped spherical particles, which provide much greater strength than flakes.